oVirt/ovirt-site/source/sla/quota.html.md

 Quota update date

-type

-Integer

-default '0'

-Represent the quota enforce mode 0-disabled 1-soft limit 2-hard limit

-threshold_cluster

-integer
+threshold_vds_group_percentage

+INTEGER

 null

-The threshold of the Cluster Quota the default should be configured in the vdc_options
+The threshold of the Vds Group Quota the default should be configured in the vdc_options

-threshold_storage

-integer
+threshold_storage_percentage

+INTEGER

 null

 The threshold of the Storage Quota the default should be configured in the vdc_options

-grace_cluster

-integer
+grace_vds_group_percentage

+INTEGER

 null

 The grace in percentage of the Cluster Quota the default should be configured in the vdc_options

-grace_storage

-integer
+grace_storage_percentage

+INTEGER

 null

 The grace in percentage of the Storage Quota the default should be configured in the vdc_options

-vcpu

-Integer

-null

-The global number or virtual CPU's allowed in the cluster Quota, -1 indicating unlimited vcpu, null indicates there is specific vcpu limitation.

-vram

-Integer

-null

-The global Virtual RAM allowed in the cluster Quota, -1 indicating unlimited vram, null indicates there is specific vram limitation.

-storage_limit

-BigInt

-null

-The storage limit in Mega bytes, -1 indicating unlimited storage for storage pool, null indicates there is specific storage limitation.

-**quota_cluster** - Represent the clusters which are part of the Quota, The relationship of Cluster-Quota is Many-To-Many.
+**quota_limitation** - Represents the quota limitation which are part of the Quota, the limitation can be defined for storage/vds cluster/storage pool.

 Column Name